Wireless and budget-friendly

 Sony aims to deliver the best VR experience by taking advantage of the PS5's power and well-known brand-name games.
 Cutting-edge specs and new consumer features like eye-tracking and headset haptics should allow Sony to make some mind-blowing experiences that aren't possible anywhere else.

 Of course, the PS VR2 requires a PS5 to work — a console that's been notoriously impossible to buy for many gamers, but has gotten slightly easier over time.
-This adds an extra $500 in addition to the headset's final cost.
+This adds an extra $400-500 in addition to the hefty $550 price tag of the PS VR2 itself, meaning the total investment in a PS VR2 will be between a whopping $950-1050.
 You'll need to plug the PS VR2 into the front of the PS5 to power it, as the PS VR2 will require a wired connection.

 Oculus Quest 2 vs PlayStation VR2: Cost and performance